PavanRangani/docs/docs/prd/philanthropy/payment.md

     - for e.g. If any multi year grant has total 6 terms, its 3rd payment will have term `3/6`.
     - For Multi year grant where End date is set to `Never`, Total payment term is shown as infinite Icon
     - If Term is not available then show `-`.
+  - Tax Deduct:
-  - Tax Deduct: Tax deduct amount of the Grant
+    - Tax deduct amount of the Grant
-    - This column won't be available in this page for Foundation
+    - This column won't be available for grant given by foundation.
   - LOA : Show status of LOA.
 Its value either `Yes` or `-`
   - Name
     - Show Stock name or investment fund name for that payment.